-7 Commission Delegated Regulation (EU) 2017/567 of 18 May 2016 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council with regard to definitions, transparency, portfolio compression and supervisory measures on product intervention and positions (OJ L 87, 31.3.2017, p.
+8 Commission Delegated Regulation (EU) 2017/567 of 18 May 2016 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council with regard to definitions, transparency, portfolio compression and supervisory measures on product intervention and positions (OJ L 87, 31.3.2017, p.
 90).

-that it considers those products not to be in scope of the national measure and that it will ensure through its supervisory and enforcement activities that the national measure is not applied to those products.

-- (10) Furthermore, BaFin shares the reasons given in ESMA's measure that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measure, do not address the concern.
-BaFin also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
-In particular, BaFin informed ESMA that it has taken into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measure and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (^a), the 'Opinion on structured complex products good practices for product governance arrangements' (^a) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (10).
-Nonetheless, BaFin considers that the significant investor protection concern continues to exist. - (11) Moreover, BaFin shares the analysis on proportionality in ESMA's measure and, in particular, has concluded that the national measure is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
-In the case of one-off costs, the BaFin considers that, as the national measure is the same as ESMA's measure, with the exception of expressly excluding the binary options referred to in Article 1(3)(a) of ESMA's measure, any one-off costs that may be incurred by product providers to comply with the national measure are likely to be minimal. - (12) BaFin considers that the national measure does not have a discriminatory effect on services or activities provided from another Member State as the measure provides for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (13) Since the national measure is the same as ESMA's measure, with the exception of expressly excluding the binary options referred to in Article 1(3)(a) of ESMA's measure, ESMA's measure is binding in all Member States and, on the expiry of ESMA's measure, other NCAs plan to take similar national measures, BaFin considers that other Member States are not significantly affected by its measure.
-BaFin has also notified ESMA and the other NCAs of the national measure not less than one month before it is intended to take effect.
+- (9) CySEC indicated that the national measure would not cover credit institutions because the Central Bank of Cyprus (CBC) is the NCA responsible for taking a product intervention measure prohibiting the marketing, distribution or sale of binary options to retail clients by those entities in or from Cyprus.
+CySEC indicated that it had contacted the CBC informing it of the national measure and encouraging it to take the same measure in respect of credit institutions.
+Furthermore, CySEC observed that, prior to ESMA's temporary product intervention measure, binary options were principally offered to retail clients in Cyprus by product providers which would be captured by the national measure. - (10) With regard to the planned date of taking effect of the national measure, CySEC informed ESMA that, although, in case ESMA's measure is not renewed, the national measure would take effect after the expiry of ESMA's measure, it considers that the risk of binary opinions being offered again in Cyprus to retail clients by product providers captured by the national measure during that time period would be very limited, given the short duration of a possible time gap between the expiry of ESMA's measure and the taking effect of the national measure. - (11) Furthermore, CySEC shares the reasons given in ESMA's measure that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measure, do not address the concern.
+CySEC also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
+In particular, CySEC informed ESMA that it has taken into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measure and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (^a), the 'Opinion on structured complex products good practices for product governance arrangements' (10) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (11).
+Nonetheless, CySEC considers that the significant investor protection concern continues to exist. - (12) Moreover, CySEC shares the analysis on proportionality in ESMA's measure and, in particular, has concluded that the national measure is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
+In the case of one-off costs, CySEC considers that, as the national measure is the same as ESMA's measure, except for the difference described above, any one-off costs that may be incurred by product providers to comply with the national measure are likely to be minimal.

-8 ESMA/2014/146.
+9 ESMA/2014/146.

-9 ESMA/2014/332.
+10 ESMA/2014/332.

-10 JC-2013-77.
+11 JC-2013-77.